Dhu'l-Qarnayn: Alexander the Great

 Silver tetradrachm of Alexander the Great shown wearing the horns of the ram-god Zeus-Ammon.

 According to most historians, the story of Dhu al-Qarnayn has its origins in legends of Alexander the Great current in the Middle East, namely the Syriac Alexander Legend.
-The first century Josephus repeats a legend whereby Alexander builds an iron wall at a mountain pass (potentially at the Caucasus Mountains) to prevent an incursion by a barbarian group known as the Scythians, whom elsewhere he identified as Magog.
+From this derives the Quranic presentation of Dhu al-Qarnayn as a prophet-king who travels the world and calls for belief.The first century Josephus repeats a legend whereby Alexander builds an iron wall at a mountain pass (potentially at the Caucasus Mountains) to prevent an incursion by a barbarian group known as the Scythians, whom elsewhere he identified as Magog.
 The legend went through much further elaboration in subsequent centuries before eventually finding its way into the Quran through a Syrian version.
 However, some have questioned whether the Syriac Legend influenced the Quran on the basis of dating inconsistencies and missing key motifs, although others have in turn rebutted these arguments.

 While the Syriac Alexander Legend references the horns of Alexander, it consistently refers to the hero by his Greek name, not using a variant epithet.
 The use of the Islamic epithet Dhu al-Qarnayn "Two-Horned", first occurred in the Quran.
 The reasons behind the name "Two-Horned" are somewhat obscure: the scholar al-Tabari (839-923 CE) held it was because he went from one extremity ("horn") of the world to the other, but it may ultimately derive from imagery of the horns of Alexander, inspired by the tradition of his descent from the ram-god Zeus-Ammon, as popularised on coins throughout the Hellenistic Near East.

 The wall Dhu al-Qarnayn builds on his northern journey may have reflected a distant knowledge of the Great Wall of China (the 12th-century scholar Muhammad al-Idrisi drew a map for Roger II of Sicily showing the "Land of Gog and Magog" in Mongolia), or of various Sasanian walls built in the Caspian Sea region against the northern barbarians, or a conflation of the two.